sarismet/codeway-sarismet/README.md

 ## How we can improve it
 - The analysis report plot the analsis for each date.
 However, the dates are not in order.
 While you scroll down you can see all the analysis of 07/07/2021 earlier than analysis of 05/07/2021.
 I should have order the list before response.
+- We execute five different queries for each field of analysis.
+We can enhance this process to speed up by developing two complex queries to extract all the data from Bigquery.

 ## REFERENCE
 I have used many piece of code from readme tutorials of these repositorys below.